diarmidmackenzie/sdt-condensed/OIT.md

 ##### Compartmentalized Identifications

-This distinction between open identifications (which are not held defensively) and closed identifications (which are consciously held and vigorously defended).
+This distinction between open identifications (which are not held defensively) and closed identifications (which are consciously held and vigorously defended) is important for explaining some aspects of human behaviour.

 OIT holds that there is an inherent tendency to integrate, unless there is something thwarting this natural process.